muratcankilic96/fault-detection-in-wind-turbines/README.md

-# Fault Detection in Wind Turbines
+# Fault Detection of Wind Turbines Using Deep Learning
 A simulation based on the Master's thesis, Fault Detection of Wind Turbines Using Deep Learning[1].

 The models consist of three categories: